janmilosh/tealeaf_ttt/README.md

-#Tealeaf Academy Lesson 1
+#Tealeaf Academy Tic Tac Toe Assignment

-##Tic Tac Toe Game assignment
+##For lessons 1 and 2